 The ideal solution was clear: process events from the same user sequentially while maintaining overall system throughput.
 This would eliminate race conditions at the architectural level rather than trying to handle them in application code.

-Why Not BullMQ Pro?
+Why not BullMQ Pro?

 BullMQ actually offers this exact feature through their "Group" functionality, but it's only available in their Pro version.
 For a commercial SaaS product, paying for BullMQ Pro makes perfect sense.
 However, OpenPanel is open source and self-hostable.